Deena3madani/Arm_Base_Controller/README.md

 Arm_Control.sql:Contains the  database

-Screen Recording:The run of the task
+Screen Recording .mov:The run of the task